asciamanna/asciamanna.github.io/_drafts/stuck-at-shu.md

 This results in companies codifying these beginner formulas before the team has a chance to master them.
 The codifying of these beginner rules ensures that teams cannot deviate from them.
 This halts all progress towards mastery as teams are permanently stuck in the Shu state.

 ## Drive
-The book drive talks about the three things that motivate people: autonomy, mastery and purpose.
+The book _[Drive](https://www.amazon.com/Drive-Surprising-Truth-About-Motivates/dp/1594484805/ref=sr_1_1?ie=UTF8&qid=1500119191&sr=8-1&keywords=drive)_ by [Daniel Pink](https://twitter.com/DanielPink) describes three components to to intrinsic motivation: autonomy, mastery, and purpose.
 Preventing teams from getting to the Ha and Ri states destroys both autonomy and mastery on teams.
 It should come as no surprise that there are so many failed agile adoptions that leave a trail of frustrated people in its wake.

 ## A Better Approach